Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Custom Substates.md

 ### Closing
 Substates are closed (deactivated) by using the `closeCustomSubstate()` function, this will deactive the currently active substate.
 Once closed the parent state is reactivated into updating the game.
 Any sprite and text objects present in the substate are removed, not deleted and are readded back if the substate was open again.

 In this example, we closed the substate by pressing the enter key <kbd>↵</kbd>.
 Within the `onCustomSubstateUpdate()` event callback, which exactly works the same as `onUpdate()` event callback.

-Don't forget adding this to your substate because you'll be softlock in the game.
+> [!CAUTION]
+> _Closing a substate is mandatory (important) when creating a substate.
+Becuase once you open a substate, it will instantly softlock the game.
+Forcing you to quit the game and opening it again._

 ```lua
 function onCustomSubstateUpdate(name, elapsed)